 1. BUNGY JUMP

-Rotorua: Agroventures Park is located in Rotorua and not only offers a 43 metre bungy from a crane, but a Swoop (a swing), the Shweeb (a high speed bike) & the Agrojet.
+Rotorua: Agroventures Park is located in Rotorua and offers a 43 metre bungy from a crane, a Swoop (a swing), the Shweeb (a high speed bike) & the Agrojet.

 2. RIVER SURFING

-Queenstown’s Kawarau River is home to Roaring Meg: 6km of Grade 2/3+ White Water Rapids that will have you river surfing, riding whirl pools, duck diving & jumping off rock faces.
-River Surfing is best described as riding your way through rapids on a body board.
-This experience is unique and a must do – but not for the faint hearted!
+Kawarau River in Queenstown is home to Roaring Meg: Grade 2/3+ White Water Rapids stretching for 6km.
+River Surfing is probably one of the craziest NZ experiences on offer, that will have you river surfing, riding whirl pools, duck diving & jumping off rock faces on body boards.

-Imagine yourself standing at the very top of a mountain overlooking Queenstown, tucked up in a body suit attached to your tandem guide and holding onto nothing but a rail in front of you.
-Your tandem guide tells you to run as fast as you can off the edge of the mountain.
+Imagine yourself standing at the very top of a mountain overlooking Queenstown, in a body suit, connected to your guide and holding onto nothing but a pole connected to a parachute.
+Your tandem guide then tells you to run as fast as you can off the edge of the mountain.
 You do this, and soon you are flying like a bird over the sights of Queenstown.
 Not to be missed!

-Most of those travelling to New Zealand will add a Skydive to their bucket list.
-There are many locations to jump, most offering a 15,000 ft freefall.
-Some of our favourites: Bay of Islands to get a glimpse of New Zealand’s very northern coast, a Skydive over New Zealand’s largest lake (Lake Taupo), Abel Tasman for views of both the north and south island, Queenstown or Wanaka to experience the snow capped southern alps or Franz Josef for aerial views of neighbouring Glaciers.
+Skydiving in New Zealand is on the top of most traveller's bucket lists.
+There are many Skydiving locations to choose from, most of them offering a 15,000 foot freefall.
+Our favourites includes: Bay of Islands to get a glimpse of New Zealand’s very north coast, a Skydive over New Zealand’s largest lake (Lake Taupo), Abel Tasman for views of both NZ islands, and Queenstown or Wanaka to experience to take in the views of the snow capped mountains.

-If you have yet to try Canyoning – New Zealand is the place to do it!
-Canyoning involves getting from one place to another by combining Abseiling, Rock Climbing, Jumping, Swimming, Sliding & Zip Lining through waterfalls, fresh water lakes and gorges.
+If you have yet to do so - New Zealand is the best place to try Canyoning.
+What does it involve you ask?
+Swimming, Sliding, Jumping, Ziplining, Abseiling and Trekking through rapids, lakes and canyons.
 Our favourite day tours depart from Auckland & Queenstown with half day and full day options available.

 6. AEROBATIC FLIGHT

-Jet Boat rides will have you whizzing, speeding and 360 degree spinning at speeds of 80 km/hr – the ultimate option if you are looking for an adrenalin rush along with a scenic ride through New Zealand’s stunning lakes.
+There are plently of Jetboat Rides availabel in New Zealand that will have you 360 degreee spinning and whizzing at speeds of up to 80 km/hr – the scary option if you are looking for an adrenalin rush along with a scenic ride through New Zealand’s stunning lakes.
 Our favs: Auckland, Taupo & Queenstown.

-Jump into a gigantic inflatable ball and roll down a hill.
+Jump into a HUGE inflatable ball and roll down a hill.
 Sound like a great idea?
-Zorb is a must!
-Zorb is available in Rotorua, New Zealand’s north island.
-There are 3 options: ZORBIT (a dry ride option), ZYDRO (our fav option – add water to the mix) & ZURF (grab a boogie board and attempt to surf your way down).
+Zorb is available in Rotorua in the north island of New Zealand.
+Choose from: ZORBIT (a dry ride option), ZYDRO (one of our favs – add water to the mix) & ZURF (grab a boogie board and attempt to surf your way down).

 Do not underestimate the scare factor of the swing!
-Queenstown’s Canyon Swing is the world’s highest cliff jump and is an experience like no other.
+Queenstown’s Canyon Swing is comparable to a Bungy Jump (if not scarier) and is the world’s highest cliff jump.
 You can choose your freefall (The Chair, Backwards, off a Slide – just to name a few)!
 The 200m swing will have you freefalling for 60 metres.

 12. WAITOMO CAVES

-The Waitomo Cave system in New Zealand’s north island is home to the Glow Worm and an adventure playground for adults!
-There are many ways to explore the caves: Abseil or Tube your way through the underground tunnels and rivers.
+The Waitomo Cave system in the north island of New Zealand is home to the famous NZ Glow Worm and an adventure playground for adults!
+Our favourite way to explore the cave is Abseil or Tube your way through the underground tunnels and rivers.
 Don’t forget to look up – the glowing worms will resemble a million fairy lights!

-This is one of our favourite Queenstown activities.
-The adventure begins at the very top of the Queenstown Skyline Gondola.
-You will Ziptrek your way from tree to tree to the very bottom.
-Along the way your guides will educate you on Maori culture, local history and the significance of the surrounding environment.
+One of our favourite Queenstown activities.
+The tour begins at the top of the Queenstown Skyline Gondola.
+You will Ziptrek your way from tree to tree to the very bottom of the mountain.
+Your guides will educate you on Maori culture, local history and the significance of the surrounding environment along the way.
+FUN!

-What is a Luge you ask?
-Easy!
-A Luge is kind of like a toboggan – but for dry tracks!
-You will find the Luge at Skyline Rotorua & Skyline Queenstown.
+Many people ask us "what is a luge?"
+It's kind of like a toboggan – but for dry tracks!
+The Luge is located at the very top of Skyline Rotorua & Skyline Queenstown.
 Jump in and speed along the array of tracks that offer unforgettable views.

 15. MOUNTAIN BIKING

-New Zealand is continuing to grow their already popular Mountain Bike Trails.
-Whether you are into Downhill, Freestyle or something a little more cruisy – bike is one of the best ways to explore New Zealand.
-No matter where in New Zealand you venture, you are bound to find Mountain Biking close by.
-Our favourite locations: Rotorua, Taupo & Queenstown.
+New Zealand has become one of the most popular destinations for Mountain Biking.
+Whether you are into Downhill, Freestyle or something a little more easy – bike is one of the best ways to explore NZ.
+No matter where in New Zealand you roam, you are likely to find Mountain Biking close by.
+Our favourite locations: Taupo, Rotorua & Queenstown.

 What to do